 Part of what made the show so gripping was its narrative structure, which followed Koenig on her reporting trail.
 “It’s not like I have everything in a big basket and I’m just sort of stringing it up on the line at my whim,” she told the New York Times in 2014.
 “What we know how to do is structure a story well.
 To us, it just didn’t feel that different from a really long magazine story.”

 But none of that prevented the series from ballooning into something far beyond Koenig’s control, something that did not exist until Serial: a megahit podcast.
 Podcasts aren’t supposed to be hits—they’re what you listen to in order to stave off boredom on a long commute, not what you binge on.
 They’re what you download in advance of a plane trip when you know you won’t have wifi access to watch Netflix.

 Serial was the podcast that changed all that.
 It averaged 3.4 million listeners per episode when it ended in December 2014.
-That’s more than many buzzy television shows, including HBO’s True Detective and Silicon Valley.
-As of this February, it had been downloaded 80 million times, making it easily the most popular podcast of all time.
+That’s more than many buzzy television shows, including HBO’s most popular podcast of all time.

 Still, the podcast was not without its ethical questions.
 Should journalism be “serialized,” presented in weekly installments, with cliffhangers and teasers for the following episode?
 Some also have criticized the show, whose rabid followers have flooded the internet with their theories of what happened, for intervening in, and possibly skewing the truth of, a real tragedy with a real victim.